Journal of Financial Economics

 The Journal of Financial Economics is a peer-reviewed academic journal published by Elsevier, covering the field of finance.
 It is considered to be one of the premier finance journals.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.988.
 The journal was founded by Michael C. Jensen, Eugene Fama, and Robert C. Merton in 1974.

 Editors

-The current editor-in-chief is Toni M. Whited (Ross School of Business).

-The following persons are or have been editors or coeditors of the journal:
+The following persons are or have been editors-in-chief of the journal: